 Honors Fellows must also complete two Honors contracts within their intended majors, devise and execute the Honors capstone, and complete 10 Honors points.

-A "contract" refers to a kind of negotiation between professor, Fellow, and the Honors director in which the Fellow pursues value-added work in order to both fulfill Honors program requirements and receive regular credit for his or her major(s).
+A "contract" refers to a kind of negotiation between professor, Fellow, and the Honors director in which the Fellow pursues value-added work in order to both fulfill Honors Fellows Program requirements and receive regular credit for his or her major(s).

 Fellows select two courses at the 300- or 400-level in their intended major to fulfill a contract.
 The nature of the contract varies according to the professor and the content of the course.